 • Bragging about yourself: Few people want to spend time with someone who’s self-obsessed.
 You want your SO to celebrate your accomplishments with you, but don’t toot your horn too loudly.

 • Staring at your phone: Would you do the same if a boss or colleague was speaking with you?
 Show your partner the same respect by showing a little restraint during conversations and meals.
+Moving in together will be followed by continous occasions to interact, keep them respectful.

 • Wasting money: Unless you’re Jeff Bezos, your SO probably won’t appreciate you raiding the joint savings account to buy a Porsche.
 Plus, while holiday car ads look enticing, they probably won’t feel grateful if that new ride tied in a bow comes with a $500 monthly bill.